Pain may be a symptom of mesothelioma, but can also be a side effect of treatment.

 - Coping with pain

-Fluid build-up around the lungs can cause pain as well as breathlessness.
-There are various treatments that can help drain the fluid and try to prevent it building up again.
-These are described in Breathlessness.
+Aside from breathlessness, fluid build-up around the lungs can cause pain.
+Various treatments can help drain the fluid and try to prevent it building up again.
+These are described here.

-This may be used to shrink mesothelioma that is pressing on body parts such as nerves, bones or major blood vessels and causing pain.
+This may be used to shrink mesothelioma that is pressing on nerves, bones or major blood vessels and causing pain.
 Sometimes the mesothelioma can grow through the scar from VATS surgery and produce a lump in the skin.
 Radiation therapy can reduce the size of the lump and ease any associated pain.
-For more on this see Radiation therapy.

 This can reduce the size of the mesothelioma that is causing the pain.
-See Chemotherapy for more on this.
+Learn more about chemotherapy for pleural mesothelioma.

 - Keep track of your pain in a symptom diary and try to describe it – what the pain feels like, how intense it is, exactly where it is, where it comes from and travels to, how long it lasts, and if it goes away with a specific pain medicine or with any other therapy, such as a heat pack.

-- Allow a few days for your body to adjust to the dose of pain medicine/morphine and for the drowsiness to improve.
+- Allow a few days for your body to adjust to the dose of pain medicine and for any drowsiness to improve.

-- Let your doctor know if you have vivid dreams, nausea or other side effects after taking a strong pain medicine such as morphine.
+- Let your doctor know if you have vivid dreams, nausea or other side effects after taking a strong pain medicine such as morphine or oxycodone.
 Adjusting the dose may help, or you can try other methods of pain relief.

-- Use a laxative regularly to prevent or relieve constipation from pain medicines.
+- Ask your doctor if you need a laxative or stool softener prescribed to prevent or relieve constipation caused by pain medicines.